Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: INTRODUCTION

-RAP based imaging can further improve the shortfall of STED microscopy.
-The RAP exploits the coherent response of the laser \cite{intro11}, which indicates coherent manipulation of quantum states to achieve efficient population transfer.
+In contrast, RAP based imaging offers an alternative route that exploits the coherent manipulation of quantum states to achieve efficient population transfer \cite{intro11}.
 It uses a time-advance strong RAP positive chirping pulse that transfers the population from the ground to the excited state.
 A second time-delayed RAP pulse with negative chirping can de-excite the population from the excited state to the ground state.
 Hence, the intensity-dependent RAP in a two-level system acts like a nearly ideal `on' and `off' switch, which qualifies the critical criterion of super-resolution microscopy.
-With the advent of short, intense pulse and pulse-shaping technology, selective population transfer has become efficient.
-Population transfer through a chirp pulse is much more effective than the pulse without chirping \cite{intro12}.
-Moreover, a frequency-swept pulse-induced excitation is immune from Rabi oscillation \cite{intro13,intro14}}.
+With the advent of short, intense pulse and pulse-shaping technology, selective population transfer has become efficient \cite{intro_new1}.
+Population transfer through a chirp pulse is much more effective than the pulse without chirping \cite{intro12,intro_new2}.
+Moreover, a frequency-swept pulse-induced excitation is immune from Rabi oscillation \cite{intro13,intro14}.
 Under the adiabatic condition, a strong Rabi frequency can transfer the population at the desired level without decay and decoherence inducing losses \cite{intro15}.

-Semiconductor quantum dots (QDs) allow precise control over their size, shape, and composition, enabling more tailored RAP implementation than atomic systems \cite{intro16}.
-It explores the effect of coherent control and decoherence in solid-state systems.
-Experiments on optically driven InGaAs/GaAs QDs found the intensity damping of Rabi rotation due to longitudinal acoustic (LA) phonons \cite{intro17,intro18}.
+Semiconductor QDs allow precise control over their size, shape, and composition, enabling more tailored RAP implementation than atomic systems \cite{intro16}.
+The above mentioned scheme explores the effect of coherent control under decoherence in solid-state systems.
+Experiments on optically driven InGaAs/GaAs QDs found the intensity damping of Rabi rotation (RR) due to longitudinal acoustic (LA) phonons \cite{intro17,intro18}.
 These self-assembled QDs interact with the phonons, limiting the excitonic transition's coherence \cite{intro19,intro20,intro21,intro22,intro23,intro24,intro25}.
 Various theoretical approaches have been proposed for investigating phonon interaction's role in the excited state's coherent population distribution.
-This includes the master equation(ME) using perturbative expansion of the exciton phonon coupling in Markovian \cite{intro17,intro18,intro22,intro26} and non-Markovian limit \cite{intro19,intro27,intro28}, numerical techniques with path integral method \cite{intro21}, and correlation expansion \cite{intro20,intro29,intro30}.
+This includes the ME using perturbative expansion of the exciton phonon coupling in Markovian \cite{intro17,intro18,intro22,intro26} and non-Markovian limit \cite{intro19,intro27,intro28}, numerical techniques with path integral method \cite{intro21}, and correlation expansion \cite{intro20,intro29,intro30}.\\